Alumniminium/atlas/README.md

 * rate limiting
 * proper networking with SocketAsyncEventArgs
 * Inline Server Sided Scripts using `%%{exec scriptname}%%`
+* Assign "Owner" Cert in Capsule config to allow editing of files via TITAN:// in-client

 ### Sample configuration with all options